Thank you and welcome back to the Rush Limbaugh Program.

 Uh-uh.

-Oklahoma has an unfair sales act in which the state law defines what is uh the below cost for retailers and prohibits people from selling below cost.
+Oklahoma has an unfair sales act in which the state law defines what is the below cost for retailers and prohibits people from selling below cost.

-By the way, this law may impact Walmart's ability to give the seniors in Oklahoma uh the generic drugs they need for a price they can afford to pay.
+By the way, this law may impact Walmart's ability to give the seniors in Oklahoma the generic drugs they need for a price they can afford to pay.

-So, ladies and gentlemen, Walmart, American capitalism, American patriotism, and the Rush Limbaugh program.
+So, ladies and gentlemen, Walmart, American Capitalism, American Patriotism, and the Rush Limbaugh Program.